AI-ffinity/nmr_tutorials/README.md

   </div>
 </div>

-> Make sure to browse this knowledge base on GitHub https://ai-ffinity.github.io/nmr_tutorials/!
+> Make sure to browse this knowledge base on GitHub Pages! https://ai-ffinity.github.io/nmr_tutorials/!

 Of all the online video resources on NMR, we highly recommend the following 4 courses.
 They cover the fundamentals and